Homeopathy for Autism

 In the years following Smits death, there has been a shift towards seeing autism as a different way of thinking and interacting with the world, rather than a disability as such.
 The term neurodiverse has come into common parlance.

-Usefully his book (Chapter 3) looks at the use of Homeopathy in the treatment of ASD around the world, and shares clinical results.
-He points out in the subtitle to Chapter 5 (The Holistic Approach), ‘Staying the long haul’, in Homeopathy we seek slow, steady improvements.
-He also reflects on Tinus Smits work and contribution.
+Chapter 3 looks at the use of Homeopathy in the treatment of ASD around the world, and reports clinical results.
+Importantly, in the subtitle to Chapter 5 (The Holistic Approach), ‘Staying the long haul’, he writes that “in Homeopathy we seek slow, steady improvements”.

 Mikes contribution is significant and appreciated beyond the UK shores.